SCLOUD-PTE-LTD/docs/public-cloud/networking/udns.md

 ---
 # What is UDNS

-UDNS service is a highly available and scalable domain name resolution service system provided by UCloud.
+UDNS service is a highly available and scalable domain name resolution service system provided by SCloud.
 Currently, you can configure internal domain name resolution and external domain name recursion resolution, and more functions will be available soon.
 ## Intranet parsing

 The intranet resolution service provided by UDNS can be used to implement scenarios such as intranet service discovery, load balancing, and high service availability.
 By setting up intranet domain name resolution, you can use domain name records to manage cloud resources in your VPC, including cloud hosts and load balancers.